 Above ground, Wind Cave National Park is home to one of the largest mixed-grass prairies in the United States.
 Miles and miles of hiking trails crisscross through these prairies.
 Bison, pronghorn, elk, coyotes, and prairie dogs can be found in abundance here, along with many other animals.
 In fact, this is one of the best national parks in the United States for wildlife viewing, rivaling Yellowstone in some respects.

 The only way to tour the cave is on a guided-tour.
 We were unable to do this, as the elevator needed to be repaired, but this has been fixed since our visit.
-However, tours are currently not being offered due to the pandemic.
-Before you go, visit the official website for full details.
+Visit the official website for full details on tour options.

 Wind Cave is still worth a visit, to see the herds of bison and hike the above ground trails.
 Click here to learn about a great hike you can do in Wind Cave National Park.